 C6.
 Do you have an open admission police GED equivalency diplomas are admitted

 If so, check which applies:

-☐ Open admission policy as descr ibed above for all stude ents
+☐ Open admission policy as descri ibed above for all stude ents

-Open admission policy as describe d above for most stude ents, but
+Open admission policy as describe ed above for most stude ents, but

-C7.
-Relative importance of each of the e programs following academic a and nonacademic
+☐ Selective admission for out☐ Selective admission to som☐ Other (explain): ☐ C7.
+Relative importance of each of the -of-state students e programs c factors in your fi ret_time firet

-year, degree-seeking general (not including programs v Very Important with specific crit Important eria) admission de Considered Not
+year, degree-seeking general (not

+Very Important Important Considered Not Considered

-Academic voly important portune 00110100100 Considered
+Academic Conolacioa

-Rigor of secondary school record V
+Rigor of secondary school record

 Class rank

-Academic GPA ✓
+Academic GPA

 Standardized test scores

-Application Essay ✓
+Application Essay

-Recommendation ✓
+Recommendation

 Nonacademic

-Interview ✓
+Interview

-Extracurricular activities \checkmark
+Extracurricular activities

-Talent/ability ✓
+Talent/ability

-Character/personal qualities \checkmark
+Character/personal qualities

-First generation ✓
+First generation

-Alumni/ae relation \checkmark
+Alumni/ae relation

-Geographical residence \checkmark
+Geographical residence

-State residency \checkmark
+State residency

-Religious affiliation/commitment ✓
+Religious affiliation/commitment

-Volunteer work ✓
+Volunteer work

-Work experience ✓
+Work experience

-Level of applicant's interest V
+Level of applicant's interest

-factors differ by y academi ic program.
+I information if c program. the important e of any specific c academic or no nacademic

-C8: SAT and AC es
+C8: SAT an 4 ACT · Polici

+C8A.
+Entranc 5 3

-ition make use of SAT or A .CT scores in ac lmission decision s for first-time, firs st-year,
+Does your degree-se institutio eking ap on make plicants: use of SAT or A CT scores in ac lmission decisior ns for first-time, firs t-year,

-☑ Yes □ No
+'es □ No

-If yes, place chec admission for Fal the appropriate boxes below to reflect your institu ition's policies for use in
+If yes, place admission f e check i or Fall 2 marks in 2 025 . the appropriate boxes below to reflect your institu ıtion's policies for ι use in

-ļ Required to be considered for admission Required for some Recommended Not required for admission, but consider if submitted Not considered for admission, even if submitted
+F Required to be considered for admission Required for some Recommended Not required for admission, but consider if submitted Not considered for admission, even if submitted

-SAT or ACT ✓
+SAT or AC Т

-ACT Only ✓
+ACT Only

-SAT Only ✓
+SAT Only

 C8B.
-Has been rem noved fron n the CDS.
+Has bee en remo ved fron n the CDS.

 C8C.
-Has been rem noved fror n the CDS.
+Has bee en remo ved fron n the CDS.

 C8D.
-In addition, do es your in stitution use app licants' test sco es for academic a advising?
+In addit on, doe s your in: stitution use app licants' test sco es for academic a advising?

-☐ Yes ✓ No
+Yes No

 C8E.
 Month Day

-Latest date by term admission T or ACT scores s must be receiv red for fall- 1 7
+date by v Imission: T or ACT scores s must be receiv red for fall-

-C8F .
-If necessary, or if tests are not rebackground, or if of equired of some students d lue to difference s by academic pr ogram, student ac some students, cademic
+C8F.
+If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students due to differences by academic program, student academic background, or if other examinations may be considered in lieu of the SAT and ACT.)

-Clara Univents until 202 its "test-optional" policy for first-year and transfer

 C8G.
-Please indicate which tests your institution on uses for placement (e.g., state tests):
+Please indicate which tests your institution uses for placement (e.g., state tests):

 □ SAT

 □ ACT

-✓ AP
+□ AP

 □ CLEP

-☑ Institutional Exam
+□ Institutional Exam

 ☐ State Exam (specify):